okryvyts/lifetimes-book/src/basics.md

 fn calculate_blog_stats(_blog_url: String) {}
 ```

 This code doesn't compile.
-What's worse is the compiler error that just absurd:
+What's worse is that the compiler error is just absurd:

 ```
    Compiling playground v0.0.1 (/playground)